nowsecure/mobile-incident-response/en/overview/case-for-mobile-ir.md

 In June 2015, NowSecure researcher Ryan Welton ([@Fuzion24](https://twitter.com/Fuzion24)) presented at [BlackHat London](https://www.blackhat.com/ldn-15/summit.html#abusing-android-apps-and-gaining-remote-code-execution) [^4] and exposed a serious flaw in over [600 million Samsung devices](https://www.nowsecure.com/keyboard-vulnerability/). [^5] Despite following a responsible and coordinated disclosure process over the course of 9 months, the flaw was ultimately misunderstood by Samsung and at the time of the disclosure, there was no patch that users or enterprises could apply.

-To make matters worse, the insecure application was signed with system privledges granting the app and thus the attacker significant access to teh device and data through remote code execution.
-The app could not be disabled and regular checked for updates over the network, the trigger necessary to launch the attack.
-Anyone attacker with a position on the network between the endpoint and the SwiftKey update server could execuate this attack.
+To make matters worse, the insecure application was signed with system privledges granting the app and thus the attacker significant access to the device and data through remote code execution.
+The app could not be disabled and regularly checked for updates over the network, the trigger necessary to launch the attack.
+An attacker with a position on the network between the endpoint and the SwiftKey update server could execuate this attack.

 ##### Wireless carrier examples